 Motivational Stories are any story that impacts our motivation, inspiration and passion for taking action.
 As you might expect, some of these stories motivate us to get more done, be ambitious and tackle heroic projects.
 Other stories don’t.
-They diminish our sense of who we are, what we are capable of and they shut down our hopes for the future.
+They diminish our sense of who we are, and what we are capable of and they shut down our hopes for the future.

 Here are three examples:

-Stephen King’s Motivational Story
+Motivational Stories – Stephen King’s Career Story

 Stephen King is one of the most successful authors on the planet with many of his best-selling books being turned into blockbuster Hollywood movies.
 You might have seen: The Shawshank Redemption, The Green Mile, Christine, The Shining and Misery.